4 Recrystallization of Brown Sugar

 2. Heat and gently stir the water until it is gently boiling.
 Turn the hotplate up to high (but keep the stirring fairly slow) until you start to see bubbles forming at the bottom of the beaker/on the stir bar, then turn the heat down to ~5 and adjust as necessary to have a slow but steady stream of bubbles coming off the bottom.
 CAUTION: this beaker and the hotplate are HOT, do not touch them.

-3. Use a 50 mL beaker to measure and transfer ~10 mL of deionized water (NOT tap water) to a 50 mL Erlenmeyer flask and place this flask on the same hotplate as the hot water bath.
+3. Use a 50 mL beaker to measure and transfer ~25 mL of deionized water (NOT tap water) to a 50 mL Erlenmeyer flask and place this flask on a 2nd hotplate.
+Heat to boiling, then turn down the heat so that the water is just below its boiling point.

 4. Weigh out ~3 g (write down exactly how much) of brown sugar and observe the crystals carefully.
 A magnifying glass and ruler will be provided to help you with this.